Skip to main content

 The attorney general has sole discretion to waive the unlawful presence of a foreign national if the person is the spouse or child of a United States citizen or a lawfully admitted permanent resident.
 The individual must show that refusing admission would result in extreme hardship to the citizen or the lawfully resident spouse or parent.

-Immigrant Intent Issues When Extending Visa
+Immigrant Intent Issues When Extending a Visa

 U Visas for Victims of Domestic Violence

-VAWA refers to the Violence Against Women's Act of 1994.
+VAWA refers to the Violence Against Women Act of 1994.
 Under VAWA and relevant immigration laws, abused children, spouses, and parents can file Form I-360.
-This form is also titled the "Petition for Amerasian, Widow(er), or Special Immigration."
+This form is also titled the “Petition for Amerasian, Widow(er), or Special Immigration.”
 The family members of victims may also apply.

 With the U visa program, the United States allows noncitizens who are also victims of abuse to become lawful permanent residents (LPRs).
 LPRs are green card holders, which means they can legally work in the United States.